The Spirit (2008 film): Plot

-After recovering, the Spirit stumbles to the city docks and collapses into the water where Lorelei: Angel of Death confronts him.
+After recovering, the Spirit stumbles to the city docks and collapses into the water where Lorelei, the Angel of Death, confronts him.
 He initially submits, but changes his mind after remembering the women he has known.
 As he swims to the surface, she vows to have him.
 At the projects, Sand, Floss, and their henchmen meet to exchange the Blood of Heracles for the Golden Fleece.
 Sand attempts to convince Floss to leave the Octopus before he kills her.
 Floss gains the upper hand and the Octopus asks Floss for the vase of blood.
 As the Spirit suddenly materializes, Floss drives off, unable to take a side.

 The Octopus shoots a series of progressively larger guns at the Spirit, apparently killing him, but Dolan's SWAT team storms the area and opens fire.
 The Octopus is maimed.
 As he desperately tries to drink the Blood of Heracles, Sand shoots the vase.
 The Spirit rises, shown to be wearing a bullet-proof vest and blows up the Octopus with a grenade while Sand uses the Golden Fleece to protect them from the explosion.

 The Spirit gives Sand her locket back.
 They kiss as Ellen looks on, feeling betrayed.
 The old flames bid each other goodbye and the Spirit convinces Dolan to release Sand in gratitude for helping to save the world.
 Nearby, Floss discovers one of the Octopus's severed fingers crawling towards her.
 She picks it up and departs with two of the clones.
 Meanwhile, the Spirit and Ellen make amends and embrace.